Tosin5S/Tosin5S/README.md

 <!--
 **Tosin5S/Tosin5S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:--!>

 - 🔭 I’m currently working on robotic insects and an android mobile controller for it.
 - 🌱 I’m currently learning mobile development.